MalkinaVlada/README.md/README.md

 ### Hi there, I'm Vladа Malkina 👋

-## I'm a beginning Data Scientist!
+I'm a beginning Data Scientist!
 Actively looking for a job)

+### Languages and Tools:
 Python, Jupyter Notebook, GitHub, SQL